Tasting & Evaluating Burgundy Wine

 In Burgundy, this action is sometimes called grumage and it oxygenates the wine in the mouth which helps release both aromas and tastes.
 The aromas rise up to the nose and from the back of the palate.

 Taste buds on your tongue enable you to detect flavors of sweet, sour, bitter and more.
 Honey and vanilla can be detected on the tip of your tongue in white wines.
 Acidic flavors can be detected on the sides and provide tension and crispness typically found in Chablis.
 Burgundy is renowned for its fantastic acidity.
 In red wines tannins can provide these additional sensations on your gums and cheeks. which can be described in terms of spiky, unripe, soft, round or even mature.
 Alcohol plays a role and can add warmth to the taste and fullness of the wine profile.
-But you don't want to taste the alcohol and so burgundy wines' with generally lower alcohol content tend to provide a wonderful balance in the wine.
+But you don't want to taste the alcohol and so burgundy wine, with generally lower alcohol content, tends to provide a wonderful balance in the wine.
 The correct service temperature also helps the alcohol remain in balance.

 Once you detect a flavour, for example 'Apple', ask yourself what type of apple... is it green apple, sweet apple, apple pie, or apple custard?
 Challenge your mind to expand the descriptors and you will be surprised how many flavors will emerge.
 Remember we already said that the brain can link your memory and history of smells, and perhaps not-surprisingly, it is the same for taste!

 The first impression of a wine is often called the attack.
-It gives a glimpse of the qualities of a wine and its aromatic palette from which you will put the wine in a broad category such as Earthy-wood, Structured, Floral, or even lively or lifeless.
+It gives a glimpse into the qualities of a wine and its aromatic palette from which you will put the wine in a broad category such as Earthy-wood, Structured, Floral, or even lively or lifeless.
 Next is what is known as the 'mid-palate' within which, the flavors develop.
 The finish is something that a lot of wine lovers do not assess properly, but it is very important.
 Do the flavors linger, are they intense, simple or complex?